cmg349/minecraft_server_mods/README.md

 > [!NOTE]
 > If you have already installed these mods previously, and are re-downloading to get the most recent mods, you can choose to just replace or skip the conflicting mods that windows prompts you with "file already exists or is already found at"

+### Finding my "mods" folder
+1. Open you Minecraft Lanucher (What you run to click the green "PLAY" button)
+2. In the top menu bar you will see "Play" "Installations" "Realms" ... etc; Click "Installations"
+3. You should see an item that says "fabric-loader-26.2", If not please see the second WARNING at the top, then return here.
+4. To the right of the "fabric-loader-26.2" item you should see a green "Play" button and a folder icon next to it, Click the folder icon.
+5. This will bring you to your .minecraft folder. **(Save this file path as you will need to access it later)**
+6. Here you should see a "mods" folder.
+7. IF you do NOT see or have a "mods" folder you can manually create it.
+This is where we will put all the mods for the server you will need.

 ### Windows OS
 1. Download packaged mods from this github repo